-This blackberry jelly is sweet and wobbly.
+This easy blackberry jelly recipe is sweet and wobbly.
 You can also eat it as a savoury dessert with a thick piece of crumbly English cheese.

 Makes approximately 1 kg